bpbpublications/Generative-AI-for-Everyone/README.md

-# Generative AI for everyone
+# Generative AI for Everyone
- Generative AI for everyone
+ Generative AI for Everyone